gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 ## Recommended load order and `.img` limits

-Please use the following load order (the number before the folder names) after installing the mods above:
+Please use the following load order (put the number before the folder names) after installing the mods above:

-TBA
+1. Minor Mods (any other mod you don't see below is considered minor - thier order doesn't matter that much but they should be loaded on top)
+2. Restored Trees Position
+3. Restored Pedestrians
+4. Higher Resolution Miscellaneous Pack
+5. Vehicle Mods (Vehicle Pack, Resized Blista etc.)
+6. Characters Fixes
+7. Console Visuals
+8. Project Glass
+9. More Visible Interiors
+10. Various Fixes
+11. FusionFix (leave it at the default folder name for ease of updating)

 You may want to manually merge some `.img` mods together using [OpenIV](../resources/openiv.md/#creating-archives) to avoid going over the limit.

-You can see how far you are on the limits if you set `ExtraInfo` to `1` in FusionFix's :material-file-cog:`GTAIV.EFLC.FusionFix.ini` - it'll give the number on bottom of the screen in settings.
+You can see how far you are on the limits if you set `ExtraInfo` to `1` in FusionFix's :material-file-cog:`GTAIV.EFLC.FusionFix.ini` - it'll give the number on bottom of the screen in settings - **but only on 1.2.0.58**.
+If you are using an older version, you can only tell if you went over the limit by going into TBoGT and seeing whether traffic spawns (if it doesn't - you're over the limit and it's a sign to merge some mods).

 ---